MP for Gateshead Central and Whickham

 Assistant Whip

-Mark Ferguson is the Labour (Co-op) MP for Gateshead Central and Whickham, elected in 2024.
-He currently serves as an Assistant Whip and has sat on a range of parliamentary committees since entering Parliament, including Standards, Privileges, and Statutory Instruments, as well as committees linked to recent Bills.
-His early parliamentary career shows active engagement in committee work across a variety of policy areas.
+Mark Ferguson is a Labour (Co-op) MP for Gateshead Central and Whickham, elected in 2024.
+He currently serves as an Assistant Whip in the government and has sat on several parliamentary committees, including the Committee on Standards, the Committee of Privileges, and the Statutory Instruments committees, as well as involvement in the Absent Voting (Elections in Scotland and Wales) Bill committee.

-Seven declared financial interests, including four entries for donations and other support (including loans) for his activities as an MP, and three miscellaneous entries.
+Declares seven financial interests: four entries relate to donations and other support for activities as an MP (including loans), and three entries are miscellaneous.

 Generated 21 February 2026